 4. Battle it out with a boss battle.

 In gaming, a “boss” is a villain who the hero must defeat to save the day.
 Think of the monster at the end of each level in the original Super Marios Bros. who must be defeated before moving to the next level.
 On the gamification platform Classcraft, teachers can create their own boss battles and quests using questions from any content area.
 Teachers can also create boss battles using Google Forms or Google Slides, creating their own unique fictional boss.

 5. Earn a badge for mastery.

 The Girl Scouts and Boy Scouts recognize mastery and achievement with badges.
 Teachers can do the same by rewarding student accomplishments and mastery with badges, which go beyond grades because they represent more than just academic achievement.
 Students work toward completing different badges to show mastery of a concept, standard or skill.
 Badges can be presented digitally using Classbadges or can be displayed for all to see once students have earned a specific badge.

 Gamification is about transforming the classroom environment and regular activities into a game.
 It requires creativity, collaboration and play.
 There are numerous ways to bring games and game playing into the classroom to promote learning and deepen student understanding of subject matter.
-Whether teachers are looking to bring some aspect of gaming into their class or use a game platform across the curriculum, they can use gamification elements to enhance learning and student engagement and address the ISTE Standards for Students.
+Whether teachers are looking to bring some aspect of gaming into their class or use a game platform across the curriculum, they can use gamification elements to enhance learning and student engagement and address the ISTE Standards.